Experiencing God’s Guidance in Times of Uncertainty

 I would like to share my personal experience of how God gave me a multitude of opportunities to grow my trust in Him and deepen my faith as I was recently at the crossroads of choosing my career path.

 More importantly, this period was one where I felt God speaking to me through the people around me and events that unfolded before my eyes.
-I have penned down these blessings bestowed upon me by God through the seven signs in sequential manner.
+I have penned down these blessings bestowed upon me by God through the seven signs in a sequential manner.

 During this phase, I relied upon one of my favorite spiritual books, written by Saint Josemaría, titled The Forge.
 In it, I came across a quote that resonated with the circumstances I was going through.
 It taught me how to pray for clarity so that I could expel the worries from my heart and transform them into sowing the deeper roots of trust in God:

-Place yourself before the Lord each day and tell Him slowly and in all earnestness, like the man in the Gospel who was in such great need, Domine, ut videam! — Lord, that I may see!; that I may see what You expect from me, and struggle to be faithful to You.
+Place yourself before the Lord each day and tell Him slowly and in all earnestness, like the man in the Gospel who was in such great need, Domine, ut videam!Lord, that I may see!; that I may see what You expect from me, and struggle to be faithful to You.

-He gently recommended me to consider a career in nursing.
 “Nursing?
 Am I fit for nursing?”, I questioned myself.
-I then lifted my concerns to God in the silence of my heart — I asked Him for guidance if I was treading on the ‘right’ path and if possible, to reveal signs along the way to cement my belief.
+I then lifted my concerns to God in the silence of my heart—I asked Him for guidance if I was treading on the ‘right’ path and, if possible, to reveal signs along the way to cement my belief.

 First sign

-The application period for the PCP Nursing opened from 1 September to 30 October.
-However, as I came to know of this program through my counselor on 28th October and having to deal with the weariness faced after 12 hours of shift work in my current job, it was only on 1 November that I could sit myself down and read through the details.
-Dang, I knew I missed the timeline given to register!
+The application period for the PCP nursing opened from 1 September to 30 October.
+However, as I came to know of this program through my counselor on 28th October and had to deal with the weariness faced after 12 hours of shift work in my current job, it was only on 1 November that I could sit myself down and read through the details.
+I knew I missed the timeline given to register!
 At that moment, I felt God spoke to me in the silence of my heart, saying,

 ‘’With Me, there is always an opportunity and hope!

 Cast your net into the deep sea!
 Time for a catch!
-Follow My lead!”
+Follow My lead!

 I listened and trusted that voice of hope and sent an application email to the PCP administrator, albeit knowing that the deadline had passed.
-To my surprise, within the same day, I received a response from the administrator offering me another opportunity to register for the program, under an exceptional case.
+To my surprise, within the same day, I received a response from the administrator offering me another opportunity to register for the program under an exceptional case.

 They provided me with a stipulated submission time frame from 4.00 pm to 4.30 pm to submit the relevant documents.
 Without delay, I scrambled to gather the documents (résumé, qualifications, and certificates) and uploaded the complete set of documents.